Price D. Rice

 Price D. Rice (October 22, 1916 – February 21, 1999) was a U.S. Army Air Corps/U.S. Air Force officer and combat fighter pilot of the 332nd Fighter Group's 99th Fighter Squadron, best known as the Tuskegee Airmen.
 He was one of 1,007 documented Tuskegee Airmen Pilots.

 The Tuskegee Airmen's aircraft had distinctive markings that led to the name, "Red Tails."

 Early life

-Born on October 22, 1916, in Shelby, North Carolina, Cleveland County, Rice was raised in Montclair, N.J.
+Born on October 22, 1916, in Shelby, North Carolina, Cleveland County, Rice was raised in Montclair, New Jersey.

-Though there is little information on Price's first wife, Price had four daughters with her: Delabian, Diana, Daphne, and Debra.
+Though there is little information on Price's first wife, Price had four daughters with her.

-In 1962, Rice married Ohio State University alumnus and Howard University-trained physician Ellamae Simmons after meeting through a mutual friend.
+In 1962, Rice married Ohio State University alumnus and Howard University-trained physician Ellamae Simmons.
 In 1964, Price and Simmons relocated from Ohio to the San Francisco Bay Area in California.
-In 1967, the couple purchased a home in San Francisco's exclusive Presidio Heights, becoming the first African American family there.
 In 1977, Rice and Simmons divorced.